Amazon Prime is an amazing service that we highly recommend.

 Either way, it’s worth a try.

-According to reports online, including one in this Reddit post, you can get multiple free trials if you sign up for Prime with a new account each time.
+According to reports and stories shared on social media, especially Reddit, you can get multiple free trials if you sign up for Prime with a new account each time.

 Apparently, Amazon looks at the account – the email address you sign up with and login with – rather than the credit card used.